 Self-employed people who have gross trading income for the tax year in excess of the trading allowance (currently £1,000) must register to file a Self Assessment tax return if HMRC have not already issued one.
 If you have gross trading income up to the trading allowance then you may still want to complete a Self Assessment tax return.
 For example, you have made trading losses or want to pay voluntary Class 2 National Insurance contributions.

 You may have to register for Self Assessment for reasons other than your self-employment.

 When do I need to register for Self Assessment?

 You do not need to register to file a Self Assessment tax return until 5 October following the end of the tax year in which you start self-employment.
 We provide more information at How do I register for tax and National Insurance? in our Self-employment section.

-Therefore, if you only started work in the current tax year (ending 5 April 2021), then you do not need to register until 5 October 2021.
+Therefore, if you only started self-employment in the current tax year (ending 5 April 2022), then you do not need to register until 5 October 2022.
+Similarly, if you started self-employment in the tax year ending 5 April 2021, then you do not need to register until 5 October 2021.
 In these circumstances, you should wait until you are able to obtain a National Insurance number before you register for Self Assessment and file form CWF1.

-If you have to register for Self Assessment because you started self-employment earlier than 6 April 2020, you should have already done so by 5 October 2020.
+If you must register for Self Assessment because you started self-employment earlier than 6 April 2020, you should have already done so by 5 October 2020, assuming you first became self-employed during the tax year 2019/20.
 If this applies to you and you haven’t already registered, you should do so as soon as possible.
-You should sure that your pay any amounts due by 31 January 2021 otherwise HMRC could charge you penalties for the failure to notify.
+You may face penalties for either the late payment of tax or the failure to notify.